usman014689/flexfit/README.md

 ## AI Usage

-Claude AI was used to help generate an initial project template and basic CRUD examples.
-These were then reviewed, modified and extended to meet the assignment requirements.
+Claude AI was used to help generate a project template and basic CRUD .
+These were then reviewed, modified and extended to meet the assignment requirements. i also stuck on mongodb connection i also get information and help from claude AI and by the help of youtube video i sorted this issue and it took 4 hours to resolve and now i am familiar with this i used the mongodb and python first time.

-The following parts of the project were primarily implemented or significantly customised by me:
+The following parts of the project are listed below who was done by AI and i make some changes to understand the logic and i also make many errors in the project by making changes in javascript validations and Api's and then sorted with the help of AI and understand how they working .

 - Form validation
 - CSV export functionality